-- Putting you on a machine to help you breathe (aka mechanical respiration).
+- Putting you on a machine to help you breathe, like mechanical respiration

-- If you want to donate your organs — and if so, which ones you’d like to donate.
+- Donating your organs — and which ones you’d like to donate

-- If you want to receive nutrition or fluids when you can no longer eat or drink.
+- Receiving nutrition or fluids when you can no longer eat or drink

-- If you want to donate your body to science or a medical school.
+- Donating your body to science or a medical school

-- If you’d prefer to die at home or in a hospital.
+- Your preference to die at home or in a hospital

 Every condition in your living will is up to you.
 For example, you might not consent to any “extraordinary measures” if you suffer from a condition that severely impacts your quality of life.
 But you can request to be given pain medications so you’re comfortable.